 The student prepares a report which should provide a critical review based on the papers provided, in a way that meets the expectations listed below.
-The student can include other cited work, but is limited to 10 additional papers.
-The reference list should clearly identify which papers were from the provided list, and which were added by the student.
+The student is able to include other cited work, but is limited to 10 additional papers.
+The reference list should clearly identify which papers were from the initial list and which were added by the student.
 In a separate section, the student should provide a bullet-form justification, where the reason for including each additional paper is explained in a single bullet point.